East Side, Milwaukee: History

-Concerted settlement in the East Side neighborhood began during the 1880s with well-to-do settlers with upper-class roots developed the East Side along Lake Michigan.
+Concerted settlement in the East Side neighborhood began during the 1880s, with well-to-do settlers with upper-class roots developing the East Side along Lake Michigan.
 The location had early appeal due to its location atop the bluffs overlooking Lake Michigan.
 Many of the extravagant homes are still standing today, particularly around the North Point section.
 Away from the lake, workers for the nearby tanneries settled in, creating an ethnically diverse area over the decades.
 By the early 1870s East Brady Street began to emerge as a center of Polish commerce with a concentration of working class Polish immigrants living in the surrounding neighborhood.
 In the 1920s the ethnic focus of the neighborhood began to shift to Italian, reaching its peak in the 1950s.

 In 1960s and 1970s, the Lower East Side neighborhood and Brady Street became Milwaukee's counterculture and hippie epicenter.
 After blight began to set in during the early 1980s, a Business Improvement District was formed on Brady Street in an effort to reverse perceptions of decline.
 The business area has since seen revitalization and has welcomed a more diverse array of businesses.
 In addition to a traditional Italian bakery and grocery, a variety of ethnic restaurants and local taverns dot this popular commercial street along with a mix of traditional and eclectic businesses, many in restored historic buildings.
 Prospect Avenue, which was once home to many of Milwaukee's grand mansions, saw several of the historic structures demolished and replaced with high-rise residential structures such as Landmark on the Lake.